 The pest control product that's perfectly safe for a dog can kill a cat.
 The flea treatment designed for cats can poison a bird.
 And nearly every pesticide is dangerous to fish and aquatic invertebrates.
 Pet-safe pest control isn't one-size-fits-all โ it depends entirely on which animals share your home.

-This guide covers the critical safety rules for each pet type and the products that work without putting your animals at risk.
+This guide covers the critical safety rules for each pet type, the specific products to avoid and use, and the IPM-based approach that eliminates pest problems while keeping every animal in your household safe.

 Cats are uniquely sensitive to certain chemicals because they lack a specific liver enzyme (glucuronyl transferase) that metabolizes many compounds.
 This makes products safe for dogs potentially lethal for cats.